Daarns/NutriHealth/README.md

 Set the environment variables in the .env file to match your setup.

 ## Running The Application
-Open terminal and write "php artisan serve"
+Open terminal and write "php artisan serve". </br>
-Open the application in ur browser
+Open the application in ur browser. </br>